 The fundamentals of training for this event

-Before I get into it, I wanted to talk about the fundamentals of training for this event.
-The ride on average will take between ten and thirteenth hours.
+Before I get into it, I wanted to discuss the fundamentals of training for this event.
+The ride will, on average, take between ten and thirteen hours.

 Tawonga Gap will take you on average between 28 and 35 minutes to climb: